Zilliqa/apidocs/source/index.html.md

 }
 ```

-Get the state variables (mutable) of a smart contract address.
+Returns the state variables (mutable) of a smart contract address represented in a JSON format.

 ### HTTP Request